Agentabdu/Task-3/README.md

 then it will train by using the data,

-then finally it will identify user of the trained data.
+finally it will identify user of the trained data.

 ## Task2